hackclub/jams-bounty/jams/Discord_Bot.md

 ### Breakdown
 #### Session 1:
-- Setup: Creating a server and a bot user
+- Setup: Creating a server and a bot user (10 mins)
-- Part 1: Getting started with Replit
+- Part 1: Getting started with Replit (5 mins)
-- Part 2: Making the bot reply to certain words or prefixes
+- Part 2: Making the bot reply to certain words or prefixes (20 mins)
-- Part 3: Creating a webserver for the bot
+- Part 3: Creating a webserver for the bot (10 mins)

 ### Congratulations!
 Now you have a working discord bot.